- Electrical equipment left switched on when not in use

 - Misuse of portable heaters

-They are there for your own safety, and you should be familiar with their location.
+Fire extinguishers, fire blankets and smoke detectors are there for your own safety, and you should be familiar with their location.
 Should a fire occur in your apartment, please follow the instructions below:

 Dial 999 and ask for the appropriate emergency service – fire, police or ambulance